Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 -   S - input structure type, our nested data structure
 -   T - output structure type, since setting the field can change the type (changing an int field to a string for example)
 -   A - input field type
--   B - output field type - again, might change
+-   B - output field type - again, the input type might change

 The `SimpleLens` is a convenient alias for when the input and output types are the same.

 We create specific lenses for the fields we want to work with, e.g. we "focus" on the field.

 To create a lens for the name field of the `Beer` type (let's ignore the `Option` there for now, we'll get to that later), we need a way to get a field from a case class and a way to set it.
-The minimal implementation for a Lens is to define `get` and `set` since `modify` can be expressed through them.
+The minimal implementation for a `Lens` is to define `get` and `set` since `modify` can be expressed through them.

 ```scala
 case class Name(value: String)